PaperMC/Paper/CONTRIBUTING.md

   If you use Windows and don't usually build using WSL, you might not need to do this.

+## Updating Paper to new Minecraft versions

+While version updates should always be done by or in close contact with PaperMC development team members, having a list of basics steps can always be helpful:
+- Reset/rebase onto Paper's main branch and make sure nothing is pushed to it while working on the update.
+- Update the Minecraft version in the project root's `README.md` and `gradle.properties`, as well as the parameter mappings in `build.gradle`.
+- Run `./scripts/upstreamMerge.sh . all` from the project's root directory.

 ## Frequently Asked Questions

 ### I can't find the NMS file I need!